Nathan Healy

 Solar Renewable Energy Certificates (SRECs) State program Small additional income from selling certificates.
 7kW system earns ~$20-40/year at current prices.
 Requires PUCO certification.
 Learn More

-Net metering in Ohio allows homeowners with solar panels to receive credit for excess electricity they generate and send back to the power grid.
-When your solar system produces more energy than your home uses, that extra power flows to the grid and you receive credits on your electric bill.
-These credits can then offset the electricity you use from the grid when your solar panels aren’t producing enough power, such as at night or during cloudy days.
+Net metering in Ohio allows homeowners with solar panels to receive credit for the excess electricity their system produces and sends back to the grid.
+When your solar panels generate more power than your home uses during the day, that surplus energy flows to the grid, and you receive a credit on your electric bill.
+This credit offsets the electricity you draw from the grid when your panels aren’t producing enough power, such as at night or on cloudy days.

 Ready to start saving with solar?